takashihiguchi/opera/README.md

 ## D4: implemented a coil with different dimensions to see the magnetic field response by a current applied in it

+## D6: realized implementation of dipole field by making a shell on the edge of the exterior.